 It’s the end of the world!
 You can just sit there and accept your awful fate, or… you can invite your friends over and spend some quality time playing board games with your loved ones.

 Besides, you never know if the zombies, vampires, mutants, or aliens may really just be looking for some new playmates.
-If so, then invite them to join you as we give you the definitive guide to playing your way towards your impending doom with the best post-apocalyptic board games out there!
+If so, then invite them to join you as we give you the definitive guide to playing your way toward your impending doom with the best post-apocalyptic board games out there!

 🏆 Our Top Picks for Best Post-Apocalyptic Board Games